fanway/mackey-glass/README.md

-# LSTM is used to simulate the Mackey-Glass time series
+# LSTM is used for simulate the Mackey-Glass time series